Meet Katie Allen – Lamaze Childbirth Education

 1.Prenatal… is it worth attending the prenatal class?

-I see this question getting asked a lot in various different pregnancy groups that I’m in on Facebook about is it worth attending the prenatal class?
+I see this question getting asked a lot in various different pregnancy groups that I’m in on Facebook about is it worth attending Lamaze classes?
 As a childbirth educator, I’m always going to say yes, but my answer was yes before I became one.

 Prenatal classes especially those that are taught independently of the hospital, are always going to be more in-depth and will cover all pain relief methods and not just what is offered at the hospital.
 Yes, they are usually more expensive but when you are providing evidence-based information that is in-depth and delivered over a longer time frame.
 I know during pregnancy funds can be tight but if you talk to childbirth educators they can work with you to create a payment plan.